- Applications for authorisation

 Authorised uses per SVHC since 2016 (cumulative)*)

-*) Includes only substances for which there are authorisations covering downstream users.
+*) Includes only substances for which there are upstream authorisations.
 For information including other substances from the Authorisation List, see ‘Statistics on received applications’.

 AH = authorisation holders, DU = downstream users.